davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 know.)

 To turn a setting on or off, use `set settingname` or `set nosettingname` or (`set settingname=0` to turn off numeric settings).

+## Filetype-local settings

 Use `setlocal` in an autocommand or `ftplugin` instead of `set` to make the setting specific to the buffer.
-Example of using an autocommand to set `shiftwidth` on JavaScript files
+Example of using an autocommand to set `shiftwidth` on JavaScript files only:
-only:

 ```vim
 autocmd FileType javascript setlocal shiftwidth=2